27 November, 2018

 The Club has a number of swinging tender moorings spread over the areas to the east of the Clubhouse.
+The

-The Club also has 30 tender moorings on jetty outhauls and these are available at a higher premium.
+Club also has a number of tender moorings on jetty outhauls and these are available at a higher premium.
 The cost of a tender mooring is made up of the Club